JetBrains/intellij-sdk-docs/topics/basics/execution/run_configurations.md

 Configuration factory presentation is inherited from the containing configuration type.
 If customization is needed, override the presentation methods in the factory class.

+By default, configurations created by a given factory are not editable in [Dumb Mode](indexing_and_psi_stubs.md#dumb-mode).
+To enable editing them in Dumb Mode, return true from `ConfigurationFactory.isEditableInDumbMode()`.

 ### RunConfiguration

 [`RunConfiguration`](%gh-ic%/platform/execution/src/com/intellij/execution/configurations/RunConfiguration.java) extends [`RunProfile`](%gh-ic%/platform/execution/src/com/intellij/execution/configurations/RunProfile.java) and represents a named profile that can be run by the [Execution API](execution.md).